cea-hpc/modules/doc/source/modulefile.rst

  See :mfcmd:`conflict`.

-.. mfcmd:: remove-path [options] variable value...
+.. mfcmd:: remove-path [options] variable value... [--append-on-unload value...]

  Remove *value* from the colon, or *delimiter*, separated list in *variable*.